sdebruyn/dbt-timescaledb/README.md

 ### Continuous aggregates

 There is support for a `continuous_aggregate` materialization.
-This materialization will create a continuous aggregate table in TimescaleDB.
+This materialization will create a continuous aggregate in TimescaleDB.

 ```sql
 {{